burespe1/FRAME/materials/leaflet2020.md

 so you can visualise additional aspects of your ITS Services.

 ## New Development Environment
-The FRAME is moving to Enterprise Architect, an up to date commercial modelling tool, widely known and used in industry to model architecture.
+The FRAME is moving to Enterprise Architect, an up to date off-the-shelf modelling tool, widely known and used in industry to model architecture.
 It enables modelling of complex systems used to deliver ITS Services, using predefined toolboxes and ready-made architectures viewed from different perspectives; effective visualization and effortless reporting.

-logo CEF, logo FRAME-NEXT, architecture: [frame-online.eu](https://frame-online.eu), project: [frame-next.eu](https://frame-next.eu)
+logo CEF, logo FRAME-NEXT, [frame-next.eu](https://frame-next.eu)

 # NOTES